 Because most businesses cannot control their industry classification or how risky their employees’ jobs are, experience rating is essential to controlling your workers’ compensation rates.
 By keeping claims and related costs low, you can control your mod, which will have an impact on what you pay for Maine workmans’ compensation insurance.

 Looking for Maine workers’ compensation insurance?
-You need the help of a trusted advisor, like an independent Trusted Choice® insurance agent.
+You need the help of a trusted advisor, like an independent insurance agent.

 The examples in this article are simplified, and Maine workers’ compensation insurance is quite complex.
-A Trusted Choice agent can help you learn more about Maine’s workers’ compensation laws, to make sure you purchase the right policy to protect your business and your employees.
+An independent insurance agent can help you learn more about Maine’s workers’ compensation laws, to make sure you purchase the right policy to protect your business and your employees.
 And an independent agent can help you get quotes from multiple insurance companies so you can be sure you are getting the best rates.

 Start your search for a local Trusted Choice agent now.